Latest

 |

 A shipment that previously moved direct Shanghai → Jebel Ali now crosses three or more additional customs jurisdictions.
 Each hop is a potential re-import or re-export event — triggering new customs declarations, certificate-of-origin reviews, and re-examination of preferential-duty eligibility.
+This is where IOR for complex markets becomes critical — each new destination jurisdiction requires a legally authorized importing entity to manage declarations and assume compliance liability.

 The real risk isn't the extra paperwork — it's the cost of getting it wrong, compounded across three jurisdictions.
 A classification error manageable on a direct route becomes a multi-jurisdictional dispute.
 For just-in-time supply chains, a two-day customs hold at an unplanned intermediate port can mean a production-line stoppage.